 Whittier College encourages reporting of Sexual Misconduct.
-All complaints of alleged Sexual Misconduct will be investigated and adjudicated by trained Title IX Investigator(s) and may include, depending on the circumstances, an investigation conducted by an external investigator not employed by the College.
+All complaints of alleged Sexual Misconduct will be investigated and adjudicated by trained Title IX Investigator(s).
 The investigation procedures described below will apply to all complaints involving students as the Alleged Victim and the Accused/Respondent.

-When the Alleged Victim is a student and the Accused/Respondent is faculty, administrator or staff, procedures described in the Faculty (in the case of a faculty-Respondent) and Employee (in the case of a staff or administrator-Respondent) Handbooks shall take precedence over this Policy.
+When the Accused/Respondent is faculty, administrator or staff, procedures described in the Faculty (in the case of a faculty-Respondent) and Employee (in the case of a staff or administrator-Respondent) Handbooks shall take precedence over this Policy.

 As necessary, the College reserves the right to initiate a complaint, to serve as Complainant, and to initiate conduct proceedings without a formal complaint by the Alleged Victim of Sexual Misconduct.
+The College shall investigate alleged incidents of Sexual Misconduct that it knew or reasonably should have known of.